jstolarek/slicer/doc/roadmap.md

   * Finish reading the paper

-  * figure out what to do with Examples.
-Perhaps place it in tests directory as a ByHand test?

   * Examples2 shold definitely be salvaged:

     * it should be built as part of normal compilation process or as part of